 Unfortunately Glenworthy has realised the limitations of the funeral business – people can only die once.
 Far more profitable to erase Whispering Glades and build a retirement community on the site in order to have a constant turnover of clients.
 However, that means another problem: “What am I going to do with all these stiffs on my property?”

 Dennis, meanwhile, has become involved in a pet cemetery run by Glenworthy’s twin brother Henry (also played by Winters).
 An encounter with a child prodigy interested in rocketry provides an ideal solution to the Whispering Glades problem – fire the corpses into space.
-Deferred gratification not being the Californian way, “Loved Ones” will achieve instant entry into Heaven (or, at least, the heavens).
+Deferred gratification not being the Californian way, “Loved Ones” will achieve instant entry into Heaven (or, at least, the heavens) into an "Orbit of Eternal Grace".

 Learning that Whispering Glades – and everything she believed in - is to be shut down destroys Aimée’s faith in life and she ends it, appropriately, by injecting herself with embalming fluid.
 Threatening to implicate Mr Joyboy in Aimée’s death Dennis blackmails him into seeing that she is the first body launched into space, and into financing his return to the UK.
 He walks through the airport as the launch is played live on television.